gcziprusz/NeuralNest/dict.md

 # A
+- Activation function
+  - An activation function is a mathematical operation applied to the output of a neuron in a neural network.
+It determines whether the neuron should be activated or not based on the weighted sum of its inputs.
+Activation functions introduce non-linearity, allowing neural networks to learn complex patterns and relationships in data.
+Common activation functions include Sigmoid, Hyperbolic Tangent (tanh), Rectified Linear Unit (ReLU), Leaky ReLU, and Softmax.
 # B
+- backpropagation
+  - Backpropagation, short for "backward propagation of errors," is a supervised learning algorithm used in the training of artificial neural networks.
+It involves the iterative adjustment of the network's weights based on the difference between the predicted output and the actual target values.
+The process starts with a forward pass, where input data is fed through the network to generate predictions.
+The error is then calculated by comparing these predictions to the actual targets.
+In the backward pass, the error is propagated backward through the network, and the weights are updated using optimization techniques, such as gradient descent, to minimize the error.
+Backpropagation enables neural networks to learn and improve their performance by adjusting their internal parameters during the training process.
 # C
 - convolution
   - convolution is a mathematical way of combining two signals to form a third signal.